GABOSAVAN/GABOSAVAN/README.md

 La clave para mí es la flexibilidad y el aprendizaje constante.
 Creo en la colaboración, en aportar no solo conocimientos técnicos, sino también una visión integral que pueda unir el desarrollo con la estrategia y los objetivos del negocio.
 Mi mayor satisfacción es ver cómo las soluciones que creamos impulsan resultados tangibles y permiten que las ideas se conviertan en realidad.

-.<br><br>Passionate about technology, I firmly believe that true value lies in solving real problems.
+<br><br>Passionate about technology, I firmly believe that true value lies in solving real problems.
 With a background in economics and industrial engineering, and more than 7 years of experience working in various sectors, I have learned that technology is an extension of human creativity, designed to generate impact.

 I have had the privilege of collaborating on projects ranging from product companies to consultancies, always seeking to thoroughly understand the challenges of each implementation to offer solutions that really make a difference, adapting to the specific needs of the project.